ESA-eodashboards/eodashboard-narratives/lakes-algae.md

     Chart / Graph 1
 ![](https://www.esa.int/var/esa/storage/images/esa_multimedia/images/2022/04/scandinavian_peninsula/24030319-2-eng-GB/Scandinavian_Peninsula_article.jpg)
 *Almost cloud-free Scandinavian Peninsula captured by Copernicus Sentinel-3 mission on 20 March, lake Vänern is visible in the south, [CC BY-SA 3.0 IGO](https://www.esa.int/ESA_Multimedia/Terms_and_Conditions)*

+## Rising temperatures and algae bloom

+The water quality of Lake Biwa, the largest freshwater lake in Japan, northeast of Kyoto, and its related rivers is improving due to the reduction of inflow pollution load.
+This lake supplies city and industrial water for 13 million residents in the surrounding megalopolis [1,2].
+However, despite improvements resulting from inflow pollution, climate change is still affecting Lake Biwa, and ecosystem issues such as the decrease in native fish and shellfish are becoming apparent.